Buying guide๐ VPNs & Security

 - Some advanced features only in Business plans

 Bitwarden is the rare security product that's both open-source and actually good.
-The free tier covers unlimited passwords across unlimited devices β a meaningful offer when most competitors cap free users to one device.
-The premium tier (around $10/year) adds encrypted file attachments, advanced two-factor authentication options, and a built-in TOTP authenticator.
+The free tier covers unlimited passwords across unlimited devices โ a meaningful offer when most competitors cap free users to one device.
+The premium tier (about $19.80/year as of June 2026) adds encrypted file attachments, advanced two-factor authentication options, and a built-in TOTP authenticator.

 Pros